 For example …

-I liked order in my classroom.
-I loved the sounds of buzzing conversations and students engaged in active learning, but I valued structure and organization.
-I understood, as an urban middle school teacher, that order in our classroom was the only place where many of my students experienced structure and security.
+As a teacher, I loved the sounds of buzzing conversations and students engaged in active learning, but I also valued structure and organization.
+The classroom was the only place many of my seventh grade urban students experienced structure and security.

-I built time into the schedule to scoot desks into place and restore order in the room at the end of every class period.
+I built time into the schedule to restore order in the room at the end of every class period.
 On one particular afternoon, I was tired.
-I was cranky.
+And cranky.
 And I had a headache.
-My grouchiness increased as I weaved between small groups of students while repetitively picking up carelessly-tossed wads of paper on the floor,
+My grouchiness increased as I weaved between small groups of students while picking up carelessly-tossed wads of paper on the floor,

 “Please use the trash can,” I thoughtlessly shouted.
-“I am tired of picking your _____ off of the floor.”
+“I am tired of picking your stuff off of the floor.”
 I wish I had said “stuff.”

-I was more shocked than my students when I heard – we heard – a profanity fall from my mouth.
+I was more shocked than my students when I heard – we heard – a profanity fall out of my mouth.

 I tried lying when I was in third grade.
 It didn’t work out very well.
 But I remembered the lesson.